-(b) Transfer of investments to Realpool Global - Mexico Fund
+(d) Transfer of investments to Realpool Global - Mexico Fund

-On December 31, 2016, the beneficial and legal ownership of certain Mexican real estate investments held by the Fund were legally designated as held by bcIMC and allocated to the Realpool Global - Mexico Fund, another pooled investment portfolio, established and managed by bcIMC and proportionately owned by the same investors as those invested in this Fund.
+On December 31, 2016, the beneficial and legal ownership of certain Mexican real estate investments held by the Fund were legally designated as held by BCI and allocated to the Realpool Global - Mexico Fund, another pooled investment portfolio, established and managed by BCI and proportionately owned by the same investors as those invested in this Fund.
 The Fund recorded a disposal of the Mexican investments at their cost of \$231 million and a redemption of 161.8 units for the same amount.
 The fair value of these investments was \$319 million and the transaction resulted in a loss of \$88 million which is recognized in the Net change in unrealized appreciation (depreciation).
 The Realpool Global - Mexico Fund recorded an acquisition of the Mexican investments at the cost of \$231 million and an issuance of 100.1 units at the same amount.

-This arms length transaction is recorded at the exchange amount and the impact to net assets attributable to holders of redeemable units is summarized below:
+This transaction is recorded at the exchange amount and the impact to net assets attributable to holders of redeemable units is summarized below:

+Total

+Total (in number

-Total (in 000's) Total (in number of units) Redemptions \$ (231,179) 161.886
+(in 000's) of units)

+Redemptions \$ (231,179) 161.886